dwinchell/bld-book/content/drafts/draft-14-ravens-speech.md

 Luke’s smile widened just slightly, and he nodded.
 “Lead the way.”

 As they walked back into the crowd together, Raven felt the weight on her chest lift just a little.
-For all the chaos and expectations swirling around her tonight, it was nice—just this once—not to face it alone.
+For all the pressure and expectations swirling around her tonight, it was nice—just this once—not to face it alone.